Schizoid Personality Disorder

 - Cognitive behavioral therapy (CBT).
 It is often part of schizoid personality disorder treatment to help clients develop social skills.
 CBT may help clients change problematic beliefs and behaviors.
 It can also increase sensitivity to interpersonal cues.

 - Group therapy.
 It helps clients interact with peers who are also practicing new interpersonal skills.
 It aids in developing a support network.
 This may help increase their social functioning.

 - Experiential therapy to put concepts into action

 - Regular sessions with our psychiatric team to manage medication needs.
 This is part of schizoid personality disorder treatment and treatment for co-occurring disorders.

 Schizoid personality disorder is a difficult condition to treat.
 It is especially difficult to treat if there is a dual diagnosis such as substance abuse.
 During treatment, other mental health conditions will be assessed.
 Staff in our treatment programs can help with many issues such as:

 Schizoid Personality Disorder Symptoms

 People with schizoid personality disorder organize their lives to avoid contact with others.
-They may never marry and many continue to live with their parents as adults.
-They are usually not very conversational and may engage in daydreaming or fantasizing as a means of coping with their illness.
+They may never marry.
+Many continue to live with their parents as adults.
+They are usually not very conversational.
+They may engage in daydreaming or fantasizing to cope with their illness.

-Schizoid personality disorder symptoms vary by person but may include the following:
+Symptoms of schizoid personality vary by person but may include the following:

 - Preferring to be alone or doing solitary activities